- Safe horse handling

 Meet rare Malabar Jilfan Arabian horses.
 You cannot find this experience anywhere else.
 We are the only Malabar Jilfan farm, and only 200 Malabars and a few Jilfan exist globally.
 We have been offering this experience since 2017 on AirBnB Travel with 170 5-star experience reviews: “Definitely don’t miss the morning farm tour!
 Learning about the horses and their stories may have been the highlight of our stay. -CJ” “This was an amazing experience and I cannot wait to return!
 Carrie is very kind, patient and knowledgeable. -Christine” Your experience takes place in the barn (please dress for the weather, expect manure/bugs/wildlife) with a short orientation and bathroom break (outhouse).
 Carrie then tells the Malabar/Jilfan story and about rare breed preservation.
 The horses are very curious about visitors, and have offered hugs, lessons in communication, and requested petting or scratching the spots they cannot reach.
 Guests are encouraged to take photos with the horses, and we are happy to assist.
 The experience ends with discussion and questions.
 Everyone has walked away from the experience touched by the beauty, extreme empathy and intelligence of these beings.
 Total experience time is 1 hour.
 Maximum 6 people from the same social distancing group.
-AirBnB Experiences are currently paused.
-Please book here instead.
-On sale now!
-2 for 1 $10!
+AirBnB Experiences are currently open.

 - Build a closer relationship with one or more of the teacher horses